Real pathways, real outcomes

 Bree started with Kardan in 2020 as an admin trainee and now manages our Kardan Direct business.
 Bree is proof that hard work pays off, showing that in 6 years what can be achieved.
 In addition to be a superstar manager, Bree is an incredible artist and her artwork features on the Kardan vehicles and marketing materials as well as on numerous client projects.

 Elvis was our first carpentry apprentice back in 2021 and he graduated in 2025 as our first ever apprentice to go "all the way!!".
-Juggling a young family of 6 children, Scott is a positive role model to anyone wanting to make a better life for themselves.
+He achieved this while raising six kids with his wife, including twin boys.
+Juggling a young family of 6 children, Elvis persevered through the hard times, giving up drinking and getting into art during that transition.
+He has been a tradesman at Kardan for two years.
+He is a positive role model to anyone wanting to make a better life for themselves.

 .png)